Cellie0320/personal_expense_tracker/README.md

    - Click on the "Start Apache" and "Start MySQL" buttons to start the web server and database server.
    - If prompted for a new MySQL password, choose an easy-to-remember secure password.

+   - **Note:** If you encounter any issues during this process, or can't connect to the database[Troubleshooting phpMyAdmin Access](#troubleshooting-phpmyadmin-access) section for assistance.

 ### Clone the Repository
 1. **Install Git Bash (if not already installed):**
    - Visit the [Git Bash download page](https://gitforwindows.org/) and download the installer.